artalar/reatom/docs/src/pages/guides/naming.md

 } = (cb, name) => action((ctx) => ctx.schedule(cb), name)
 ```

-> All atoms and actions have optional `name` property, which you may pass as an argument.
+All atoms and actions have optional `name` property, which you may pass as an argument.
 Correct name simplify debug and it is a good to always define it.
 Any action name should starts with a verb.
 An atom name should contain "Atom" word in the end.
 If you need to create dependent entity, separate dependency name and dependent feature by a dot, like in example below.

+> For internal atoms and actions, which you want to hide from logs and debugger, you can use a prefix `_` (underscore) in the name.
+It is good to not skip the name, for rare, but important deep debugging.
+You could find example in [custom operator guide](/guides/custom-operator).

 It is ok to have a main atom or action and assign all additional things to it just by `Object.assign`.